Kho Ping Hoo: Setting and characterization

-More than thirty of Kho's stories were set in the Indonesian Archipelago.
-In accordance with genre conventions, his martial arts stories were primarily set in historical times, prior to the arrival of European colonialism.
+Dozens of Kho's stories were set in the Malay Archipelago, including not only his silat stories but also works of realist fiction.
+In accordance with genre conventions, his silat stories were primarily set in historical times, prior to the arrival of European colonialism.
 Where stories were set during the colonial era, they were mostly in its early years.
-The author Eka Kurniawan, exploring Kho's use of history in Kompas, notes that the novelist drew from diverse areas and eras in Indonesian history, including the Mataram and Singhasari Kingdoms.
-Settings varied, including the building of Borobudur Temple or the arrival of Admiral Zheng He, with these well-known events providing a context for fictional deeds.
+Kurniawan, exploring Kho's use of history in Kompas, notes that the novelist drew from diverse areas and eras in Indonesian history, including the Mataram and Singhasari Kingdoms.
+Likewise, various historical events featured in Kho's novels, including the building of Borobudur Temple, the arrival of Admiral Zheng He, and the military campaigns of Gajah Mada.
+According to Kurniawan, these well-known events provided a real-life context for fictional deeds.

-Generally, Kho's stories dealt with members of the nobility, ksatria (warrior aristocrats) who leave the comforts of their palaces in search of excitement, knowledge, or vengeance.
+Generally, Kho's silat stories dealt with members of the nobility, ksatria (warrior aristocrats) who leave the comforts of their palaces in search of excitement, knowledge, or vengeance.
+For example, the female protagonist in Bu Kek Siansu is a princess named Han Swat Hong who hunts her stepmother, The Kwat Ling, whom she blames for the collapse of her kingdom.
 A minority of characters were religious leaders, with the main character of Darah Mengalir di Borobudur being a Buddhist monk.
 Kurniawan argues that, despite this emphasis on the elites of society, Kho drew his characters into the realms of the lower classes, be they rural communities or natural environments, and thus associated his historical fiction with the common people.

 Themes

+Although Kho was best known for his martial arts stories, he also published historical fiction as well as detective, spy, and love stories.
+His early short stories such as "Sosiawan Besar" ('The Great Philanthropist', c.
+1960) highlighted the injustices of 1950s Indonesia and provided social criticism, and his later silat stories continued to show solidarity with the oppressed while condemning corruption.
+Sidharta, for instance, notes that Darah Mengalir di Borobudur included segments exploring the suffering of the labourers who built the temple.
+Some stories set in Indonesia, such as Geger Solo ('The Solo Incident', 1966), explored the effects of contemporary events on their characters.

 Buddhism and Hinduism, which were the primary religions of pre-colonial Indonesia, are prominent in Kho's archipelago-set silat stories.
 Several used religious themes as part of their conflict.
-In Sepasang Garuda Putih ("A Pair of White Garuda"), for instance, a village's temple to the Trimurti is replaced by the Shivite antagonist with individual temples to Shiva, Durga, and Kala.
+In Sepasang Garuda Putih ('A Pair of White Garuda', 1988), for instance, a village's temple to the Trimurti is replaced by the Shivite antagonist with individual temples to Shiva, Durga, and Kala.
 Kurniawan notes that, despite these conflicts, Kho was careful to attribute the misdeeds of antagonists to their abuse of power rather than religious teachings.
+Confucian values are incorporated into works set in China, and Kusno notes several works with extensive discussion of Taoist philosophies.
+Nonetheless, according to Sawega these stories too were framed through an Indonesian mindset.